Lafayette Outpatient Services - Lafayette, IN

 Valley Oaks Health is a comprehensive community mental health center headquartered in Lafayette, IN, serving a total of nine counties in north-central Indiana.
-It has the geographically largest service area of any mental health center in Indiana, maintaining offices in seven of those nine counties.
+It has the geographically largest service area of any mental health center in Indiana, maintaining offices in seven of those nine counties at over 15 different locations.
 Between our outpatient and residential programs, Valley Oaks has five physical office locations in Tippecanoe county.
-The Lafayette / West Lafayette metropolitan area has a population of 172,000, making it the 6th most populous in Indiana.
-Although the large majority of the area’s population is White Americans of European heritage, Purdue University has a very cosmopolitan student body as well as faculty/staff, representing over 120 countries.
-There is a growing Latinx population across Valley Oaks’ service area as well.
+Although the large majority of the area’s population is White Americans of European heritage, there is a growing Latino population across Valley Oaks’ service area.

 The population of Tippecanoe tends to be dispersed over a large geographic area with little in the way of public transportation outside of central Lafayette.
-There are even fewer public transportation options available in Carroll and White counties, where the generalist intern will have a rotation.
+There are even fewer public transportation options available in Carroll county, where the generalist intern will have a rotation.
 Clientele often have difficulty with transportation to appointments, and there may be waiting lists to initiate therapy or specialty services.